Agnico Eagle Mines Limited (AEM) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for AEM is $64.87, which is $5.89 above the current price.
-The public float for AEM is 456.46M and currently, short sellers hold a 4.50% ratio of that float.
-The average trading volume of AEM on April 11, 2023 was 3.21M shares.
+The average price predicted for Agnico Eagle Mines Limited (AEM) by analysts is $66.50, which is $5.57 above the current market price.
+The public float for AEM is 456.46M, and at present, short sellers hold a 2.71% of that float.
+On April 18, 2023, the average trading volume of AEM was 3.26M shares.

 AEM’s Market Performance

-AEM stock saw an increase of 10.26% in the past week, with a monthly gain of 25.00% and a quarterly increase of 1.66%.
-The volatility ratio for the week is 3.52%, and the volatility levels for the last 30 days are 2.92% for Agnico Eagle Mines Limited (AEM).
-The simple moving average for the last 20 days is 10.22% for AEM stock, with a simple moving average of 18.79% for the last 200 days.
+AEM stock saw an increase of 2.30% in the past week, with a monthly gain of 19.35% and a quarterly increase of 2.75%.
+The volatility ratio for the week is 2.45%, and the volatility levels for the last 30 days are 2.82% for Agnico Eagle Mines Limited (AEM).
+The simple moving average for the last 20 days is 7.38% for AEM’s stock, with a simple moving average of 20.99% for the last 200 days.

 Analysts’ Opinion of AEM